Emmotes/ic_spoilers/docs/kingofshadows.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Power of the King** (Guess)
 > The King of Shadows increases the damage of himself and Champions in the two columns behind him by 100%.
-This is increased by 100% each time the King of Shadows max health is doubled, stacking multiplicatively.
+This is increased by 100% each time the King of Shadows' max health is doubled, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>